piraces/chocolatey-packages/README.md

 - [grex](https://github.com/pemistahl/grex): A command-line tool and library for generating regular expressions from user-provided test cases.
 - [Dagger](https://dagger.io/): a portable devkit for CI/CD pipelines.
 - [TruffleHog](https://github.com/trufflesecurity/trufflehog): utility to find leaked credentials.
+- [CUE](https://github.com/cue-lang/cue): CUE is an open source data constraint language which aims to simplify tasks involving defining and using data.

 # Reports in gists